Hammad-401-advanced-javascript/ReadingNotes-401/Read02.md

 * You are able to identify the errors and problems quickly.

 ## 2-In what case would you need to use beforeEach() or afterEach() in a test suite?
+**Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
+Jest provides helper functions to handle this.**

 ## 3-What is one downside of Test Driven Development
 * Big time investment